moderntribe/square-one/docs/concepts/container.md

 $something = $container->get( 'my.string' );
 ```

-Even simpler, you can add a `.phpstorm.meta.php` in the root of the project to auto-enable PHPstorm to assume which class is being loaded.
+Even simpler, you can add a `.phpstorm.meta.php` in the root of the project to enable PHPstorm to assume which class is being loaded.
 This is much cleaner and simpler.
 Note, it will only support full `Class::class` resolution and not a container reference
 like `foo.bar`.